-Arrangements should be in place to ensure that information about heritage assets and the wider historic environment, which is generated as part of the planning process, is deposited in the appropriate historic environment record.
+Arrangements should be in place to ensure that information about heritage assets and the wider historic environment, which is generated as part of the planning process, is submitted to the appropriate historic environment record.
+The project archive should also be deposited with an accredited archive repository such as the RCAHMW.

-- a) Regularly updated data. - b) Comprehensive coverage of the historic environment resource. - c) An information system integrating spatial data with text-based, digital and hard-copy information. - d) Arrangements for regular liaison with local authorities and National Park authorities in Wales, and Natural Resources Wales to review their contribution to and application of historic environment record data.
+- a.
+Regularly updated data. - b.
+Comprehensive coverage of the historic environment resource. - c.
+An information system integrating spatial data with text-based digital and hard-copy information. - d.
+Arrangements for liaison at least annually with local authorities and National Park authorities in Wales, and Natural Resources Wales to review their contribution to, and application of, historic environment record data.